cs264sp25-homework/team-02/README.md

 # JobSync

 JobSync is an AI-powered job application assistant designed to streamline the process of filling out job applications and crafting tailored resumes.
-The application leverages AI to generate personalized responses to common job application questions and create customized resumes that match specific job descriptions.
+The application leverages AI to generate personalized responses to uploaded job application questions and create customized resumes that match specific job descriptions.

 ## Features